Hit Man (1972 film): Production

 George Armitage says he never saw Get Carter before making the film, claiming that producer Gene Corman gave him a copy of the script with no title and said that MGM owned it.
 Armitage rewrote it to be set in the African American community, and only then did his agent tell him it was Get Carter.
 Armitage:

 I didn't feel at the time that a white director should be directing it.
 So I met with Bernie Casey, the film's star, who wanted to direct it, and campaigned for him with Gene, and he said: "I don't want to take a chance on someone who hasn't directed."
 So he wasn't going to make the picture, and at that point there was a lot of crew and cast involved, and they were friends, so I said: "Okay, I'll do it."
 There was a great deal of improvisation by the actors, who were bringing me dialogue from the African-American community, and it really worked.
 Growing up in a racially mixed neighborhood, like I did in Baldwin Hills, I knew a little bit about the culture, but the actors brought so much in terms of dialogue and honesty ...
 The Colonial Motel up on Sunset worked beautifully for us, and we also shot at a funeral home in southwest L.A., we shot all over there, with a crazy police escort holding traffic on every location.
 And between locations I'd get in a squad car with these crazy cops and drive 150 mph to the next location, I thought: "God, Roger would be so thrilled with that, that's the way to travel."
 And I'm so glad we were able to shoot in the Watts Towers, right down there at 103rd.

+The film follows details from Lewis' novel more closely than Get Carter, and does not end with the protagonist's death.

 Hit Man marked the second time Corman had produced a blaxploitation film for Metro-Goldwyn-Mayer (MGM) that was based on a novel which had previously been adapted for one of the company's films, following Cool Breeze, an adaptation of W. R. Burnett's novel The Asphalt Jungle, which had previously inspired the film of the same name.
 Both of Corman's productions shared several cast and crew members, including Pam Grier, Rudy Challenger and Sam Laws.

-The film follows details from Lewis' novel more closely than Get Carter, and does not end with the protagonist's death.
+Future director Andrew Davis (Under Siege, The Fugitive) was the film's cinematographer, one of several low-budget films he shot for Gene and Roger Corman during the 1970s.
+Davis said of his experience:

+When I went to work for Gene Corman for Cool Breeze, Hit Man, Private Parts, and The Slams, they had small $300,000 budgets or less.
+It allowed me to see what it took to make a movie.
+I worked with first time directors, learned with them, and could recommend things, so I was able to get my hands in the works.
+Everybody was a character.